An outline of shifted Poisson structures and deformation quantisation in derived differential geometry: Deformation quantisation

-But for $k \ge 2$, Kontsevich formality gives an equivalence (for any choice of Drinfeld associator) between $E_k$-algebras and $P_k$-algebras, so quantisations of $n$-shifted Poisson structures automatically exist for all $n\ge 2$.
-We will focus here on the non-trivial cases of $0$-shifted and $(-1)$-shifted symplectic structures, with quantisations of $P_1$-algebras being given by $E_1$ (i.e. $A_{\infty}$)-algebras, and quantisations of $P_0$-algebras being given by $BV_{\infty}$-algebras.
-The situation for $(-2)$-shifted structures is even more subtle, with \cite{BorisovJoyce} developing the beginnings of a theory.
+We will focus here on the non-trivial (given an operadic formality equivalence) cases of $0$-shifted and $(-1)$-shifted symplectic structures, with quantisations of $P_1$-algebras being given by $E_1$ (i.e. $A_{\infty}$)-algebras, and quantisations of $P_0$-algebras being given by $BV_{\infty}$-algebras.
+These will satisfy constraints making them quasi-isomorphic respectively to $BD_1$-algebras and the $BD_0$-algebras of \cite[Definition 2.2.5]{gwilliamThesis}; $BD_k$-algebras correspond to $E_k$-algebras in $BD_0$-algebras \cite[Theorem 5.17]{KarlssonKellerMuellerPulmann}.
+The situation for $(-2)$-shifted structures is even more subtle, deforming just Maurer--Cartan elements of a BV algebra (i.e. QME solutions) rather than algebraic structures.